 Get dressed in the morning, don’t just languish in your pj’s.
-Play a game together as a family – laughter is the best medicine.
+Play a fun board game together as a family – laughter is the best medicine.

 I don’t have all the answers y’all.
 But I do feel those same stresses of uncertainty just as all of you do, so I understand.

 - Why Can’t We All Get Along With Our Fellow Humans??

 - Many Flowers Make For A More Beautiful Bouquet

 - Generosity Shouldn’t Be Judgmental: Just Show Love

 - My Journey May Not Be YOUR Journey: And That’s OK!

 - Learning To Say “NO” To More Commitments